oxince/oxince/README.md

 ### Hi there, i'm oxince 👋

-- 🔭 I’m currently working for volverix.net & ehrenmannrius.de
+- 🔭 I’m currently working for volverix.net
-- 👯 I’m looking to collaborate on open source projects

 ---